Test Drive 6: Reception

 Test Drive 6 received "mixed" reviews on all platforms except the PC version, which received "unfavourable" reviews, according to the review aggregation website GameRankings.

 The writers of IGN gave many different opinions to each of the game's system releases.
-First, David Zdyrko said of the PlayStation version: "After six tries, they still haven't gotten it right".
-Arun Devidas said of the PC version: "It's not the best racer in town, but Test Drive 6 still has a few redeeming qualities".
-Craig Harris said of the Game Boy Color version: "Cruising along city streets in real cars should be more fun than this Game Boy racing title".
-Matt White said of the Dreamcast version: "Infogrames struts their stuff, showing us that they have what it takes to slaughter an innocent game".
+First, David Zdyrko said of the PlayStation version: "After six tries, they still haven't gotten it right."
+Arun Devidas said of the PC version: "It's not the best racer in town, but Test Drive 6 still has a few redeeming qualities."
+Craig Harris said of the Game Boy Color version: "Cruising along city streets in real cars should be more fun than this Game Boy racing title."
+Matt White said of the Dreamcast version: "Infogrames struts their stuff, showing us that they have what it takes to slaughter an innocent game."
+Jeff Nash of The Electric Playground gave the same Dreamcast version six out of ten, saying that it "offers some cheap thrills with its arcade racing style that may satisfy racers for a short time, but its lack of challenge, technical shortcomings, and unnecessary racing sim qualities make this game only worthy of renting."
 Nick McElveen of Computer Games Strategy Plus gave the PC version two-and-a-half stars out of five, saying, "While it is not as good as the last two Need for Speeds, Test Drive 6 nevertheless succeeds to some extent at being an enjoyable arcade-style driving game that gets the heart racing, so to speak."

 Matt Sammons of NextGen said of the same Dreamcast version: "This strange mix of bumper cars and sports cars is stunningly mediocre.
 Test before driving."

+In one review, Lamchop of GamePro said that the PlayStation version "offers a sweet sampling of exotic cars that you'll probably never own, but it has some stiff competition.
+Unless you're a hardcore driving nut, this game will eventually take a back seat to Gran Turismo and Need for Speed: High Stakes."
+In another review, iBot said of the same console version: "With all the race games out, picking a game has become very tough.
+Test Drive 6 packs all of the features you'll want, but it doesn't hold up graphically.
+If you are a hi-res graphics snob, you might just want to hold out for the Dreamcast version of TD6."
+Dr. Zombie said in one review that the Dreamcast version "will satisfy your need for speed—and for entertainment.
+The excellent graphics and gameplay, plus the wide assortment of vehicles, tracks, and game modes ensure there's something for racers of all calibers.
+Don't just Test Drive this hot ride—this game merits a down payment."
+However, Uncle Dust said of the same console version in another review: "Without breathtaking visuals, but with control problems, Test Drive 6 is not poised to be the leader of the Dreamcast racing pack, and the system desperately needs a good racer.
+Dreamcast owners should keep holding out for the next big racing title."